Composer • Pianist • Educator

-“Ciach was the composer most intent upon letting his imagination run wild all over the music (hence the cabbages and dolls), but he also had the strongest sense of how to create layers of sounds…”
+“Ciach was the composer most intent upon letting his imagination run wild all over the music, but he also had the strongest sense of how to create layers of sounds…”

 —Rob Hubbard, Pioneer Press

-“In watching his performance and hearing the way it was composed, it was obvious that [Ciach] had a deep personal connection with each note that he played.”
+“In watching his performance and hearing the way [his third piano sonata] was composed, it was obvious that [Ciach] had a deep personal connection with each note that he played.”

 —Aaron Ziegler, Rising: Contemporary Music at UI